factoriotools/factorio-docker/README.md

 Use the `PORT` environment variable to start the server on the a different port, .e.g. `docker run -e "PORT=34198"`.
 This changes the source port on the packets used for port detection. `-p 34198:34197` works fine for private servers, but the server browser detects the wrong port.

+A new way to have multiple servers hosted on the same server is to make use of the `CUSTOM_PORT` variable, this overrides the default port of `34197` and you just need to tell docker to forward traffic to that port instead e.g. `-p 34198:34198`.

 ## Contributors

 * [dtandersen](https://github.com/dtandersen) - Maintainer